 If you manage or own a business, you undoubtedly have a website; and if you have a website, you more than likely are using Google Analytics.

-If not, stop now, do not pass go, and do not collect $200 – you’re missing out on game-changing (and free!) insights that over 90% of top websites depend on.
-Do yourself a favor and register a Google Analytics account for your website and install the tracking script in your site’s code.
+If not, do yourself a favor and register a Google Analytics account for your website and install the tracking script in your site’s code.
 Bookmark this page and visit again in a week after your site has collected data.

 The Conundrum with Google Analytics

-Google Analytics’s wealth of information is both its greatest blessing and its curse – it immediately grants you a never-ending stream of website data points you can use to monitor performance.
-The problem is, you’ll have more data than you know what to do with, and you can always add more with event tracking, e-commerce tools, and more.
+Google Analytics wealth of information is both its greatest blessing and its curse – it immediately grants you a never-ending stream of website data points you can use to monitor Google Ads KPIs.
+The problem is, you’ll have more data than you know what to do with, and you can always add more with event tracking, e-commerce tools, and other KPI analytics.

 But you don’t have time for that.
 You have a business to run and a profit to make.
-You know your business better than anyone else, so let’s take the mystery out of Google Analytics so you can keep moving.
+You know your business better than anyone else, so let’s take the mystery out of Google Analytics and your website KPIs so you can keep moving.

 Approach Google Analytics with Your Goals in Mind